OM3GA6400/om3ga6400.github.io/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
-This repository is for my very cool website.
-The website is built using HTML, CSS, and JavaScript.
+The repository for my very cool website, made with HTML, CSS, and JavaScript.

 ## Features
 - **Responsive Design**: Works on all devices, from desktop to mobile.